awsdocs/amazon-eks-user-guide/doc_source/eks-on-outposts.md

        privateNetworking: true
    ```

-   Your output should look similar to this:
+   The last lines of your output should look similar to this:

    ```
-   all nodegroups have up-to-date cloudformation templates eksctl version 0.80.0 using region us-west-2 will use version 1.21 for new nodegroup(s) based on control plane version nodegroup "outpost-worker-nodes" will use "ami-085e8e02353a59de5" [AmazonLinux2/1.21]1 nodegroup (outpost-worker-nodes) was included (based on the include/exclude rules) will create a CloudFormation stack for each of 1 nodegroups in cluster "my-outpost-cluster" 2 sequential tasks: { fix cluster compatibility, 1 task: { 1 task: { create nodegroup "outpost-worker-nodes" } }
-   }
-   checking cluster stack for missing resources cluster stack has all required resources building nodegroup stack "eksctl-my-outpost-cluster-nodegroup-outpost-worker-nodes" deploying stack "eksctl-my-outpost-cluster-nodegroup-outpost-worker-nodes" waiting for CloudFormation stack "eksctl-my-outpost-cluster-nodegroup-outpost-worker-nodes" waiting for CloudFormation stack "eksctl-my-outpost-cluster-nodegroup-outpost-worker-nodes"... no tasks adding identity "arn:aws:iam::601017151385:role/eksctl-my-outpost-cluster-nodegro-NodeInstanceRole-LHYFK4K4DV85" to auth ConfigMap nodegroup "outpost-worker-nodes" has 0 node(s) waiting for at least 1 node(s) to become ready in "outpost-worker-nodes" nodegroup "outpost-worker-nodes" has 2 node(s) node "ip-192-168-192-5.us-west-2.compute.internal" is not ready node "ip-192-168-192-9.us-west-2.compute.internal" is ready created 1 nodegroup(s) in cluster "my-outpost-cluster" created 0 managed nodegroup(s) in cluster "my-outpost-cluster" checking security group configuration for all nodegroups
+   created 1 nodegroup(s) in cluster "my-outposts-cluster"
+   created 0 managed nodegroup(s) in cluster "my-outposts-cluster" checking security group configuration for all nodegroups
    ```